This page is an introduction to the sculpture techniques I use when working with ceramic modeling clay.

 Its just you, your tools and a bag of fresh clay.
 A bit daunting?
 Like a blank sheet of paper for a writer.

-My way of getting over this hump is to have my references right there - thrusting their way into my consciousness.
+My way of getting over this major first hump for my sculpture technique is to have my references right there - thrusting their way into my consciousness.

 You need technical references for scale and key measurements.